moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +--------+-------+
 ```

-TArray is a template and the size of a single item is defined by the underlying type.
+TArray is a template, and the size of a single item is defined by the underlying type.
 In addition, variants templating the size exist, i.e. using int64 `TArray<T, int64>`:
 ```
 +--------+-------+